-As there are more than 100 different types of arthritis, the search for a cure is ongoing.
+Since there are more than 100 different types of arthritis, the search for a cure is ongoing.
 If you don’t treat it, arthritis may permanently damage the joint(s) it affects.
-Specific types of arthritis affect the heart, eyes, lungs, kidneys and even the skin.
-That’s why treatment plays a vital role in managing this condition.
+Specific types of arthritis can affect your heart, eyes, lungs, kidneys and even your skin.
+That’s why treatment, such as chiropractic care therapies, which help alleviate arthritis symptoms, play a vital role in managing this condition.

 There are countless over-the-counter products that provide relief from arthritis symptoms but the results are temporary.
-More permanent and effective forms of treatment include surgery, as well as physical and manual therapies.
-Since surgery can be quite invasive and comes with a lengthy recovery time, physical and manual therapies are often preferable.
+More permanent and effective forms of treatment include surgery, as well as therapeutic exercise and manual therapies, such as those a chiropractor provides.
+Since surgery can be quite invasive and comes with a lengthy recovery time, many people prefer exercise and manual therapies.

-A key way to improve your range of motion and reduce pain and arthritis-related symptoms is to use exercise to strengthen the muscles around your affected joint.
-For those with arthritis it is important to ensure that you are doing the right exercises.
-Consulting a health care professional such as a chiropractor will help you develop a plan that will work towards improvement and limit the chance of aggravating your pain.
+A key way to improve your range of motion and reduce pain, as well as arthritis-related symptoms, is to use exercise to strengthen the muscles around your affected joint.
+For people with arthritis, it’s important to ensure you’re doing the right exercises.
+You can consult a health care professional, such as a chiropractor, to help you develop a plan that will work towards improving your mobility and limiting the risk of aggravating your pain.

-Manual, ‘hands-on’ therapy, soft tissue therapy can help to increase your range of motion, reduce inflammation in your joints, and help you manage your pain.
-One of the most common treatments a chiropractor uses is precise manual manipulation of your spine.
+Manual, ‘hands-on’ therapy and soft tissue therapy can help to increase your range of motion, reduce inflammation in your joints, and help you manage your pain.
+One of the most common treatments a chiropractor uses is manual manipulation of your spine.
 This evidence-based therapy improves your joints’ motion, and your ability to move through your day pain-free.

 To get the help you need, visit and consult with a variety of health care professionals, including a chiropractor.
-While there is no known treatment with permanent results, your chiropractor can work with you to create a self-care plan that blends exercises into your daily routine to help alleviate your arthritis symptoms.
+While there is no known treatment with permanent results, your chiropractor can work with you to create a self-care plan that blends therapeutic exercises into your daily routine and helps alleviate your arthritis symptoms.

-If you’re experiencing common signs of arthritis like joint pain, swelling, joint cracking/popping, decreased range of motion and redness – talk to your doctor about chiropractic care for arthritis.
-If you don’t have a family doctor, you can go straight to a chiropractor without a doctor’s referral.
-Check our online chiropractor locator to find a chiropractor near you.
+If you’re experiencing common signs of arthritis, such as joint pain, swelling, joint cracking/popping, decreased range of motion and redness – talk to your medical doctor about chiropractic care for arthritis.